The ribozyme ribonuclease P cleaves pre-tRNA to form functional tRNA.

 Ribonuclease P in Action

 Uracil 80 (U80) is a conserved nucleotide of the human RNase P found in the ribozyme’s catalytic center.
 A close study of the nucleotides in the active site of RNase P reveal a conformational change in U80 upon binding tRNA.
 Superposition of RNase P with and without tRNA show bulging of U80 in the absence of tRNA (turquoise), creating a steric hinderance that renders catalysis inactive.
 When tRNA binds, U80 flips and turns catalysis on.
-Use the buttons to toggle between views of RNase P with and without tRNA (PDB ID 6ahu and 6ahr).
+Click on the image to explore structures of RNase P with and without tRNA (PDB ID 6ahu and 6ahr).

 Topics for Further Discussion